LiangliangNan/PolyFit/data/ReadMe-data.md

 ### File format:

-PolyFit assumes that planar segments have been extracted properly and are stored in vg (vertex group) format I have developed for my research projects.
+PolyFit assumes that planar segments have been extracted properly and are stored in vg (vertex group) format developed for my other research projects.
 The general vg format allows you to save a point cloud followed by its segmentation information:
 - For each point, its coordinates, normal, and color.
 - For each segment (a group of points representing a primitive or an object), its label, model parameters, color, and the indices of the points that belong to this segment.